Event RPE: The Broken Gear in the Watch

 RPE: The Broken Gear in the Watch

-In this RPE we want to test participant's abilities to find and mitigate vulnerabilities in embedded device firmware such as switches, routers and firewalls.
-Participants should be prepared to analyze firmware images or live devices running the firmware.
+In this RPE, we want to test participant's abilities to find and mitigate vulnerabilities in open source embedded device firmware such as switches, routers and firewalls and other devices.
+During the actual event, participants should be prepared to analyze firmware images.
 These images will either contain known vulnerabilities or will have been modified by DreamPort personnel to include vulnerabilities.
-Participants must understand how to unpack a firmware image, sort through the files contained in the image (or live copy of the firmware) and identify candidate executables, scripts and configuration files for analysis both automated and manual.
+Participants must understand how to identify a file type and unpack a firmware image, sort through the files contained in the image (or live copy of the firmware) and identify candidate executables, scripts and configuration files for analysis both automated and manual.

-If vulnerabilities are identified, participants must develop a mitigation technique and deploy their technique in a virtual or physical execution environment.
-Participants may deploy firewall rules, alter configuration files, settings or even deploy new executables into the image to prevent successful exploitation of the vulnerabilities.
+If vulnerabilities are identified, extra consideration will be given to any participants who can develop a mitigation technique for the discovered vulnerability.
+We are not looking for patches, but can you lessen the effect?
+Prevent follow-on exploitation?
+Participants may deploy firewall rules, alter configuration files, settings or even (if you come with the right tools) deploy new executables into the image to prevent successful exploitation of the vulnerabilities.

 Participants will not be asked to analyze copyright protected firmware images.
 This type of analysis is typically restricted by end user license agreements (EULA).